seanlimdev/frontend-challenge/README.md

 - The list items should be presented with a few pieces of information about the pipeline.
   - project name
   - pipeline id & status
-  - number of jobs in the pipeline
+  - duration of the pipeline
+  - date pipeline was execute
-  - failed jobs
+  - any failed jobs

 ## Guidelines:
 - Frontend code should be in JavaScript ES6+ or TypeScript
 - You can use JS/CSS libraries for logic and layout/styling.
 - Include instructions on how to compile/run and/or view your site.
 - Document any caveats about the code
-- Only location with id "1" has mocked data.
 - Use the endpoints schemas defined below for API calls (ie. using the `/db` endpoint as a shortcut is ***NOT ALLOWED*** in your solution)

 ## Extra points:
+If you solved the problem and want to show off your skills, consider the folling:

 - Use a frontend framework (especially ones we use at Quadric: React)
 - Use LocalStorage or IndexedDB in to cache data as you see fit.
 - Use a build system to compile/transform code (webpack, grunt, gulp, etc.)
 - Responsive/mobile layout

 ## Submission:
-- Create your own Github/Bitbucket/Gitlab/etc. solution repo and send us the link
-- Archive your solution in a .zip and email it back to us
+Create your own Github/Bitbucket/Gitlab/etc. solution repo and send us the link (prefered) or archive your solution in a .zip and email it back to us (alternative)

 ### Inspiration
-If you are looking for inspiration, you can try and emulate the Github Actions dashboard, but replacing it with the API's from the mock server.
+If you are looking for inspiration for your page layout, you can try and emulate the Github Actions dashboard, but replacing it with the API's from the mock server.

 ![Screenshot](/screenshots/gh_actions.png?raw=true "Inspiration Screenshot")